acmoles/portfolio/portfolio/projects/toucanbox.md

 #### Information architecture

+Always visible login button, redesigned sitemap and navigation.
+The right-oriented, persistent login button fades out as the menu slides in.
 Site navigation and structure.
 New content (schools, inside a box, blog/activities).
 Around what users are really looking for e.g. What's inside the box - reachable by both scrolling and clicking a button in the nav.
 Nullam a metus quis eros pretium hendrerit ut a turpis.

 - This prototype excited children the least{ .check }
 - The interruption in the story broke the children's attention{ .cross }